dmcginley/project1_yoga_site/README.md

 ### Manual Testing
 - How I went about it.
 I checked each link went to the desired page and that all < a > tags opened in a new tab.
+Checked the videos and their refresh times.

+The web browsers I used in manual testing are Chrome, Firefox, Microsoft Edge, and Opera.

 #### Responsive Testing
 I used Chrome and Firefox "developer tools, device toggle" to check the responsiveness for each device.
 From iPhone, roughly 320px, to laptop 1920px, and to the desktop at 2560px (QHD).